 - One-gallon container

-Be sure to fully rinse and dry items before using them.
+Be sure to fully rinse and dry your sponge or mop before reusing them.
 You should use gloves when preparing and using this solution.
 Also, be sure not to inhale any fumes.

 4. All-Purpose Cleaner and Deodorizer